 Applicant citizenship verification requires individual applicants to provide an official credential issued by a government authority with jurisdiction over the issuance of such credentials to the applicant.
 For US citizenship, only the following credentials may be accepted:

 - U.S. Passport

-- Certified birth certificate issued by the city, county, or state of birth, in accordance with applicable local law
+- Certified birth certificate issued by the city, county, or state of birth1, in accordance with applicable local law

-- Naturalization Certificate
+- Naturalization Certificate2

-- Certificate of Citizenship
+- Certificate of Citizenship3

+- FS-240 Consular Report

+- DS-1350 Certification of Report of Birth